SearchSG/dev-portal-admin-portal-docs/analytics.md

 1. Login to the Admin Portal.

-2. Under `Analytics`, select the site in the site selection dropdown and click on `Search usage`, `Query insights` or `Search result insights`.
+2. Under `Analytics`, select the site in the site selection dropdown and click on `Search insights`.
     - The site selection dropdown prioritizes the sites where you are the `owner` or `editor` and groups them under `My sites` at the top.
     - The other production sites are grouped under `All sites` in alphabetical order.